-Spirotech SRD Group Ltd is committed to conducting its business in accordance with all applicable Data Protection laws and regulations and in line with the highest standards of ethical conduct.
+Spirotech Group Ltd is committed to conducting its business in accordance with all applicable Data Protection laws and regulations and in line with the highest standards of ethical conduct.

 Personal Data is any information (including opinions and intentions) which relates to an identified or Identifiable Natural Person.
 Personal Data is subject to certain legal safeguards and other regulations, which impose restrictions on how organisations may process Personal Data.

 An organisation that handles personal data and makes decisions about its use is known as a Data Controller.
-Spirotech SRD Group Ltd, as a Data Controller, is responsible for ensuring compliance with the Data Protection requirements outlined in this policy.
+Spirotech Group Ltd, as a Data Controller, is responsible for ensuring compliance with the Data Protection requirements outlined in this policy.

-Spirotech SRD Group Ltd’s leadership is fully committed to ensuring continued and effective implementation of this policy and expects all Spirotech SRD Group Ltd Employees and Third Parties to share in this commitment.
+Spirotech Group Ltd’s leadership is fully committed to ensuring continued and effective implementation of this policy and expects all Spirotech SRD Group Ltd Employees and Third Parties to share in this commitment.

 Any breach of this policy will be taken seriously and may result in disciplinary action or business sanction.

 2.1.
-This policy applies to all Spirotech SRD Group Ltd Entities where a Data Subject’s personal data is processed:
+This policy applies to all Spirotech Group Ltd Entities where a Data Subject’s personal data is processed:

-for the provision or offer of goods or services to individuals (including those provided or offered free-of-charge) by Spirotech SRD Group Ltd
+for the provision or offer of goods or services to individuals (including those provided or offered free-of-charge) by Spirotech Group Ltd

 to actively monitor the behaviour of individuals.